mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 1.1
 ```

 Note that in Haskell's standard library there are  *much more* numeric types available.
 Some of them are fairly common, others are fairly specific.
-There are also much more built-in functions.
+There are also many more built-in functions.

 This section was just meant to make you comfortable with making simple operations on basic number types.
 In the future we will come back to numbers for sure - there is a great deal of interesting type-level stuff at play here, and we will want to cover that for sure!